Shippable/docs/sources/deploy/gke-strategy.md

 On the very first deployment, a new RC will be created, but every subsequent deployment will just update the existing RC with the modified pod spec.

-To use this method, update your deploy job to specify `deployMethod: upgrade`
+To use this method, update your deploy job to specify `method: upgrade`

 ```
 - name: deploy-gke-strategy-deploy
   type: deploy
+  method: upgrade
   steps:
     - IN: deploy-gke-strategy-gke-cluster
     - IN: deploy-gke-strategy-manifest
     - IN: deploy-gke-strategy-nginx-manifest
-    - TASK: managed
-      deployMethod: upgrade
 ```

-### deployMethod: replace
+### method: replace
 There are times when you might be working with a limited test environment where you don't care if there are a few minutes of downtime during deployments, and you'd prefer to keep the cluster small and cost-effective.
 If this describes your environment, then it's possible that even the `upgrade` method can have trouble placing your tasks due to limited resources.
 In this case, Shippable provides the `replace` method.
 This will essentially delete your existing running pods before updating the pod spec.
 The workflow looks like this:

 - if an RC has already been deployed, reduce its replicas to 0